dongle-the-gadget/FakeUpdate/README.md

 --h: Show help

 NOTE:
-  - To use spaces in your text, wrap your text in quotes `"like this"`
+  - To use spaces, wrap your text in quotes `"like this"`
   - Using a CMD can be dangerous, by using the wrong CMD command you can potentially destroy your PC!
-Please always check what you are intended to run.
+Please always check if the command matches you intended to run.
   - Using --h, -help or --enable-unsafe will ignore all other arguments, so if you want to change the design in CMD, please make sure --h, --help or --enable-unsafe is not available

 ## Trademarks